-By the same token, soft baby carriers have expandable side panels, are usually machine washable and wide padded waistbands for to evenly distribute your child’s weight.
+By the same token, soft baby carriers have expandable side panels, are usually machine washable, and wide padded waistbands to evenly distribute your child’s weight.

-Still, if you’re planning a moderate hike or overnight trip, think comfort carrier is needed in order for you to go the distance.
+Still, if you’re planning a moderate hike or overnight trip, a comfort carrier is needed in order for you to go the distance.

 Comfort Baby Carriers

-Comfort focused is the goal for if you taking your baby carrier backpack hiking in the wilderness.
+Comfort-focused is the goal if you take your baby carrier backpack hiking in the wilderness.
 For instance, these packs have an arsenal of storage space for food, water bottle, clothes, and other essentials.

 Our overall top-rated baby carrier, the Osprey Poco LT, can hold 21L and weighs just a hair over 5 pounds.
 Still, some comfort packs can accommodate more.
 Such as, the Kelty PerfectFIT Elite, which holds 26L and quite possibly our favorite high capacity carrier,